Christopher-Hayes/Christopher-Hayes/README.md

 ### I'm a full-stack engineer, with a passion for frontend design

-⚡ I work most with Vue, Nuxt, Tailwind, and WebGL to build websites
+⚡ I mainly build websites with Vue, React, Tailwind, and WebGL

-🔭 Lastest hobby project: Reverse-engineer Wordle's Webpack bundle to create a modded version
+🔭 Lastest hobby project: [Created a VSCode extension](https://github.com/Christopher-Hayes/liquid-comments) to get the "Insert comment" shortcut to use Liquid comments

-🌱 Learning how to build frontends with MUI
+🌱 Right now trying [Alpine.JS](https://alpinejs.dev/) out on a project (with Alpine UI)

 ## 🤵 A little more about me..